Plucking fresh herbs directly from your own garden is a source of ultimate pleasure for many home cooks.

 The good thing with small spaces is that it makes it easier to control temperature, light, humidity, and circulation.
 In this regard, access to your herbs is very important and has a bearing on how successful your herb gardening will be.

 Once you have decided on the location, you will want to source your garden plants.
 You can fill your countertop herb garden with your favorite varieties of herbs, purchase a home gardening kit or grow the herbs from seeds.

 Herb garden kits make the process of establishing the garden easier.
 The market offers different varieties of the kit that one can choose from depending on need and preference.
-One example is the AeroGarden pictured to the right.
+A popular choice is the AeroGarden Harvest shown above.

 If you prefer to do it yourself, you can choose young herb plants or grow the herbs from seed.
 Here is a simple process to create your own herb garden from seeds.

 - Soak the seeds in water for some hours